NixOS/nix.dev/source/tutorials/module-system/module-system.md

        location = lib.mkOption {
 ```

-This allows either strings that matche a 24-bit hexadecimal number or are equal to one of the specified color names.
+This allows either strings that match a 24-bit hexadecimal number or are equal to one of the specified color names.

 At the bottom of the `let` block, add the `style.color` option and specify a default value: